ezzabuzaid/tiny-injector/docs/index.md

 # Tiny Injector

-Tiny Injector is tiny yet powerful and flexible Dependency Injection library for web projects that uses TypeScript.
+Tiny Injector is a tiny yet powerful and flexible Dependency Injection library for web projects that uses TypeScript.

-Tiny Injector could be used on top of existing projects.
+It could be used on top of existing projects.

 The work heavily inspired by .
 NET Dependency Injection, Angular +2 and [This Answer](https://stackoverflow.com/a/48187842/10415423).

-Parts of documentation are taken from Microsoft DI website
+Parts of documentation are taken from the Microsoft DI website

 ## What Is Dependency Injection